 I have previously written about the Ladies of Paranormal's Past to put some very special ladies in the spotlight for their work within the paranormal field.
 I am not talking about the amazing amount of women who are now at the forefront of the paranormal field.
 I am talking about the women who over a century ago made their mark in the paranormal field yet are not mentioned in a lot literature about paranormal research at the time.
-Well it is time they got the credit they deserve!
-Today we are going to look at the story of Rose Mackenberg - Houdini's right hand woman in the fight against the spiritualists.
+Well, it is time they got the credit they deserve!
+Today we are going to look at the story of Rose Mackenberg - Houdini's right-hand woman in the fight against the spiritualists.

-Rose Mackenberg was born July 10th 1892 in Brooklyn, New York City.
+Rose Mackenberg was born July 10th, 1892 in Brooklyn, New York City.
 She went onto work as a stenographer in a law office. and eventually a private investigator.
 Like many people during the early years of the spiritualist movement in the early 20th century, Rose Mackenberg believed in spiritualism.
-In the early 1920's however, she found herself presented with a case where a client had lost significant money in investments based on advice he had received from a psychic.
-Given his reputation at the time, Mackenberg contact Houdini for help with the case.
+In the early 1920s however, she found herself presented with a case where a client had lost significant money in investments based on advice he had received from a psychic.
+Given his reputation at the time, Mackenberg contacted Houdini for help with the case.
 Impressed by her work on the case, Houdini invited her to become one of his undercover psychic investigators.
 It was a paid role within a team of around 20 secret operatives labeled 'undercover psychic investigators'.

 In her time working for Houdini, it is thought that Mackenberg was involved in investigating over 300 psychics in a period span of 2 years.
 Much like Houdini, Mackenberg would disguise herself in a costume when attending sessions with a psychic.
 Houdini taught her and his team all of the tricks of deception he knew so that they could identify the frauds and pass the information onto Houdini.
-He would then go onto expose them during his tours.
+He would then go onto exposing them during his tours.
 Always the showman, Houdini effectively took credit for the hard work of his team.
-Mackenberg however, would publish her findings in what is described as an hilarious and lurid reports in local newspapers and magazines.
+Mackenberg however, would publish her findings in what is described as hilarious and lurid reports in local newspapers and magazines.

 I never married, but I have received messages from 1,000 husbands and twice as many children in the world to come.
 Invariably they told me they were happy where they were, which was not entirely flattering to me.